 Etymological Meaning Of The Tulip

-Tulips were introduced from Turkey to Europe.
-The first recorded instance of a tulip flowering was in 1559 in Johann Heinrich Herwart’s garden in Augsburg.
-The flower became popularized in Holland following the year 1587 by Clusius.
+Tulips were introduced to Europe from Turkey.
+The first documented instance of a tulip flowering was in 1559 in Johann Heinrich Herwart's garden in Augsburg.
+The flower gained popularity in Holland starting in 1587, thanks to the efforts of Clusius.

 RELATED: 73 Uplifting Affirmations To Inspire Positive Thinking